The lattice of varieties of monoids: Structure of certain sublattices of

 The same arguments as in the semigroup case show that varieties of completely regular monoids can be considered as varieties of unary completely regular monoids.
-Therefore, the lattice $\mathbb{CR}$ is naturally embedded into $\mathbb{UCR}$.
-There are no articles devoted specifically to the lattice $\mathbb{CR}$, but the lattice $\mathbb{UCR}$ was studied and characterized by Vachuska~\cite{Vachuska-93}.
+Therefore, the lattice $\mathbb{CR}$ is naturally embedded in $\mathbb{UCR}$.
+There has not been any articles devoted specifically to the lattice $\mathbb{CR}$, but the lattice $\mathbb{UCR}$ was studied and characterized by Vachuska~\cite{Vachuska-93}.

 The following statement is a unary completely regular analog of Proposition~\ref{MON is sublat of SEM}.